Broom: Witchcraft

-The Flying Broom (Uçan Süpürge) is a feminist organization in Turkey, deliberately evoking the associations of a Flying Broom with witches.
+The Flying Broom (Uçan Süpürge) is a feminist organization in Turkey, deliberately evoking the associations of a flying broom with witches.

-Culture
+Cultural traditions

 Brooms are used in some rituals.

 Jumping the broom is a tradition sometimes practiced in African American weddings in which the couple leaps over a broom to symbolically represent the leap into domestic life.
 The tradition was practiced by enslaved Americans and other groups of low social class in the United States through the 19th century.
 It was revitalized by Alex Haley after it was prominently featured in his novel Roots: The Saga of an American Family in 1976 and became part of a broader reclamation of Black heritage at the time.
 Other marginalized groups, such as the Celts and the Romani, have historically been described as practicing similar traditions in Britain.
 The precise origin of jumping the broom is uncertain.

 The Métis people of Canada have a broom dancing tradition.
 There are broom dancing exhibitions where people show off their broom dancing skills.
 The lively broom dance involves fast footwork and jumping.

 During World War II, American submarine crews would tie a broom to their boat's conning tower when returning to port to indicate that they had "swept" the seas clean of enemy shipping.
 The tradition has been devalued in recent years by submarine crews who fly a broom simply when returning from their boat's shake-down cruise.
 This tradition may stem from the action of the Dutch admiral Maarten Tromp who tied a broom to his main mast after defeating the British admiral Robert Blake at the Battle of Dungeness in 1652.
 This has often been interpreted as a message that he would "sweep the British from the seas".
 This story remains unsubstantiated, but may have its origin in the tradition of hoisting a broom as a sign that a ship was for sale, which seems more likely as Tromp had captured two of Blake's ships in the battle.

 In Bhojpuri, it is called Baṛhanī (prosperer), as it is believed that it's prospers the family and house.